-As a child I could never really distinguish the difference in flavor of each individual cookie, though I had an affinity for the sugared pretzel shape.
-They still all have a very similar taste to me, so when developing this Holiday Butter Cookie recipe, I decided to keep it simple by creating one buttery cookie base, scented with vanilla and a hint of almond.
+As a child I could never really distinguish the difference in flavor of each individual cookie.
+Though I had an affinity for the sugared pretzel shape.
+They still all have a very similar taste to me.
+Therefore, when developing this Holiday Butter Cookie recipe, I decided to keep it simple by creating one buttery cookie base, scented with vanilla and a hint of almond.

 Butter Cookies seem to land somewhere between the crisp sturdiness of a shortbread cookie and a soft and chewy, classic sugar cookie.
 These Holiday Butter Cookies are the best of both worlds, with buttery ridges that give way to a delicate interior.
 They seem to melt like snow the moment you bite into one.
 The individuality of each cookie comes mostly from its shape.
 I streamlined things a bit and went with just four shapes.

-Each cookie has a flair of personality, but remains true to its Holiday Butter Cookie roots.
+Each vanilla butter cookie has a unique personality, but remains true to its Holiday Butter Cookie roots

-- Round Cookie – Since one of the rounds of the original Danish Butter Cookies is apparently coconut flavored, I decided my Round Cookies would be rimmed in shredded coconut.
+Since one of the rounds of the original Danish Butter Cookies is coconut flavored, I decided my Round Cookies would be rimmed in shredded coconut.
 The dough is shaped into a simple slice and bake log.
 Just before baking, the log is brushed with egg wash and sprinkled with shredded coconut.
 Then the cookies are sliced and baked with a ring of toasty, golden coconut around the edges.

 This recipe for Holiday Butter Cookies brings the spirit of the original to the kitchen with a glimmer of sentimentality and the sparkle of a sugary finish.
 To really lean into that nostalgia, package the cookies up in white baking cups nestled into round cookie tins.
 Make all four shapes or keep it simple with just one or two.
 Whatever you go with, your friends and family will instantly be transported when they open that tin.
 Each bite is guaranteed to wrap them in crisp and buttery, sugar-kissed holiday memories.

-A great big thank you to my pals and partners from New Seasons Market for sparking my nostalgia and supporting me as I developed and refined this classic into a home baked recipe for you and yours.
+A great big thank you to my pals and partners from New Seasons Market for sparking nostalgia and supporting me as I developed and refined this classic into a home baked recipe.
 Seasons greetings, friends.
 I hope you bring the holidays home with a festive tin of these timeless Holiday Butter Cookies.

 This post was made in partnership with New Seasons Market.
 Follow New Seasons on Instagram and Facebook or check out newseasonsmarket.com to learn more about their commitment to build community through good food.